ooehme/wp_article_sync_plugin/README.md

 # WordPress Article Sync Plugin

-A WordPress plugin that allows you to synchronize articles from multiple external WordPress websites to your own WordPress installation.

-## Description

-This plugin enables you to automatically import articles from other WordPress websites while maintaining proper attribution through backlinks to the original content.
-Each source can be configured individually with its own author, category, and number of posts to sync.

-## Features

-- **Multiple Sources**: Add and manage multiple WordPress websites as content sources
-- **Custom Settings per Source**:
-  - Assign specific authors for imported content
-  - Set target categories for imported posts
-  - Configure number of posts to sync (1-100 posts)
-- **Media Handling**:
-  - Automatic import of featured images
-  - Creation of proper WordPress media attachments
-- **Content Attribution**:
-  - Automatic backlinks to original articles
-  - Preservation of original publication dates
-- **User-Friendly Interface**:
-  - Easy-to-use admin interface
-  - Individual sync buttons per source
-  - Simple source management

-## Requirements

-- WordPress 5.0 or higher
-- PHP 7.4 or higher
-- Source websites must have WordPress REST API enabled

-## Installation

-1. Upload the plugin files to the `/wp-content/plugins/article-sync` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to 'Article Sync' in the admin menu to configure your sources

-## Configuration

-### Adding a New Source

-1. Navigate to the 'Article Sync' menu in your WordPress admin panel
-2. Click 'Add New Source'
-3. Configure the following settings:
-   - WordPress URL: The URL of the source website
-   - Author: Select who should be set as the author for imported posts
-   - Category: Choose the category for imported posts
-   - Posts per Sync: Set how many posts should be imported per sync (1-100)
-4. Click 'Save All Sources'

-### Synchronizing Content

-1. Go to the 'Article Sync' menu
-2. Find the source you want to sync
-3. Click the 'Sync Now' button
-4. Wait for the synchronization to complete

-## Technical Notes

-- Uses WordPress REST API for fetching content
-- Implements proper error handling and duplicate checking
-- Maintains original post dates and times
-- Creates proper media attachments for featured images
-- Supports SSL connections

-## Security

-- Implements WordPress nonces for AJAX requests
-- Requires proper admin capabilities for management
-- Sanitizes all input and output
-- Validates external URLs and content

-## Support

-For bug reports and feature requests, please use the GitHub issue tracker.

-## License

-This plugin is licensed under the GPL v2 or later.
+## Overview

+Article Sync is a powerful WordPress plugin that automatically collects and republishes content from other WordPress sites.
+It provides a seamless way to aggregate content from multiple sources while maintaining proper attribution and preserving the original publication details.

+## Key Features

+### Content Synchronization
+- **Multi-Source Support**: Connect to multiple WordPress sites and import their content
+- **Selective Importing**: Configure how many posts to import from each source
+- **Category Mapping**: Assign specific categories to content from different sources
+- **Author Attribution**: Set default authors for imported content
+- **Scheduled Synchronization**: Automatically check for and import new content on a customizable schedule

+### Content Preservation
+- **Original Metadata**: Preserve original publication dates and times
+- **Featured Images**: Automatically import and set featured images
+- **Source Attribution**: Add automatic source attribution with links to original articles
+- **Custom Fields**: Store original article URLs for reference and attribution

+### User-Friendly Administration
+- **Intuitive Interface**: Manage all your content sources from a clean, user-friendly dashboard
+- **Bulk Operations**: Synchronize all sources with a single click
+- **Individual Controls**: Synchronize specific sources as needed
+- **Detailed Logs**: Track synchronization history with comprehensive logging

+### Advanced Features
+- **Cron Integration**: Works with WordPress cron and external cron services
+- **Error Handling**: Robust error handling with detailed logging
+- **Performance Optimization**: Efficient synchronization that minimizes server load
+- **Developer Friendly**: Well-documented code with hooks for customization

+## Technical Details

+- **Requirements**: WordPress 5.0+, PHP 7.4+
+- **API Usage**: Utilizes the WordPress REST API for content retrieval
+- **Database Impact**: Minimal database overhead with efficient storage of external references
+- **Security**: Implements WordPress security best practices with proper data sanitization

+## Use Cases

+- **Content Aggregation**: Create a central hub for content from multiple related sites
+- **News Portals**: Aggregate news from various sources into a single destination
+- **Multi-Site Management**: Republish content across a network of related websites
+- **Content Syndication**: Easily syndicate content from partner websites

+## Getting Started

+1. Install and activate the plugin through the WordPress admin interface
+2. Navigate to "Article Sync" in your admin menu
+3. Add your first source by providing the WordPress site URL
+4. Configure category mapping and author settings
+5. Click "Synchronize" to import content immediately or wait for the scheduled sync

+## Customization

+The plugin provides several filters and actions for developers to customize its behavior:
+- Modify how content is processed before importing
+- Customize the source attribution format
+- Extend logging capabilities
+- Implement custom error handling

+## Support and Contributions

+This plugin is actively maintained.
+For support requests, bug reports, or feature suggestions, please use the GitHub issues section.
+Contributions via pull requests are welcome.

+---

+*Article Sync respects content ownership and is designed for use with authorized content sources.
+Always ensure you have permission to republish content from the sources you connect to.*